Nursing in Virginia: Requirements, Licensing, and Salary Outlook

 Resources for Nurses in Virginia

-VNA conducts advocacy at the state level, issues a newsletter, and offers professional development opportunities.
+This advocacy organization promotes advocacy and education at the state level, publishes a newsletter, and offers professional development opportunities.
 The association also conducts two annual conferences.
-Joining also provides membership in the American Nurses Association.
+Joining provides membership in the American Nurses Association.

-CVANPD, as an affiliate of the Association of Nursing Professional Development, offers professional and leadership development opportunities, including networking, online courses, and an annual conference.
-This association also offers a career center.
+A chapter of the Association of Nursing Professional Development, these professionals offer professional and leadership development opportunities for nurses, including an annual conference.
+The association also helps nurses search and apply for jobs.

 Top Nursing Programs in Virginia